LAB MEMBERS

 Dr. Love is an assistant professor in the Department of Biology at Miami University in Ohio.
 Prior to joining MU, she completed her dissertation with Dr. Sarah DuRant, where she explored two primary lines of research: [1] investigating how infection and perceived risk of infection alter behavioral, nutritional, and physiological responses relevant to disease susceptibility and transmission in songbirds, and [2] exploring whether diseases experienced by female birds prior to mating and egg laying can shape offspring immunity and responses to infection.
 She then worked as an NSF Postdoctoral Research Fellow in Dr. Sarah Knutie's lab at the University of Connecticut, exploring how diet and gut microflora shape host defensive strategies and host-parasite interactions in cavity-nesting birds.
 When she is not pondering the intricacies of what drives individual variation in host responses to parasites, she enjoys being outdoors.
 Her main hobbies include hiking, kayaking, birding, playing video games, and reading!

-Dhruv Iyengar (Master's Student in Biology)
+Dhruv Iyengar (PhD Student in Biology)

 co-advised by Dr. David Russell